 The Whittier Neighborhood

 The Whittier Neighborhood, named for the poet John Greenleaf Whittier, is 81 square blocks one mile south of downtown Minneapolis.
-Whittier is bounded by Franklin Avenue to the north, Interstate 35W to the east, Lyndale Avenue South to the west and Lake Street to the south.
+Whittier is bounded by Franklin Avenue to the north, Interstate 35W to the east, Lyndale Avenue South to the west and Lake Street to the south (view a map).
 Approximately 15,000 people live in the neighborhood.
 It is 90% rental.
 53% Caucasian, 47% people of color.
 The main commercial corridor is Nicollet Ave – also known as Eat Street in recognition of all the ethnic restaurants and groceries.
 Lyndale Ave and 26th St are also commercial corridors shared with other neighborhoods.

 Whittier’s modern history began in 1849 as a streetcar suburb of Minneapolis, driven by the well-to-do in the Washburn – Fair Oaks Historic District.
 Whittier is now popular for food, arts, and institutions.
 Some popular destinations and restaurants in the Twin Cities region are here, including: Eat Street, Lyn-Lake, Jungle Theater, Children’s Theatre Company, Minneapolis Institute of Arts, and the Minneapolis College of Art and Design.
 More retail links are in the Business Directory.
-Interested residents and families can find a list of neighborhood amenities.

 The Whittier Alliance